microsoft/ignite-learning-paths-training-mod/mod30/Demos.md

 2. Take a picture in the app and save it
 3. Navigate to the `wishlist` container in the storage account
 4. Show the image and copy the full URL to the clipboard
-5. Take a picture in the app and save it
-6. Navigate to the `wishlist` container in the storage account
-7. Show the image and save the full URL
-8. Navigate to the `mod30-app` function and expand, drill into `MakeThumbnailHttp`
+5. Navigate to the `mod30-app` function and expand, drill into `MakeThumbnailHttp`
-9. Open the "test" tab and change the body to:
+6. Open the "test" tab and change the body to:

     `{ "blob": "{url}" }`
-10. Run and show the execution
+7. Run and show the execution
-11. Navigate back to the `wishlist` container in the storage account and show the thumbnail
+8. Navigate back to the `wishlist` container in the storage account and show the thumbnail

-## Demo 3: Trigger Function with Event Grid Event
+## Demo 3: Trigger Function with Event Grid Event ([Watch 📽](https://globaleventcdn.blob.core.windows.net/assets/mod/mod30/MOD30_Demo3.mp4))

 1. Show the code for `MakeThumbnailEventGrid`.
 2. Navigate to storage and show events blade.
 Mention the different ways to set up subscriptions.